dilshankarunarathne/spring-boot-notes/README.md

 * Allows us to focus on the contracts
 IoC containers allows us to focus on the contacts of the interfaces, instead of dealing with the construction and management of the objects.
-* Allows us to develop business code only
+* Allows us to develop business code only, leaving all the constructions to the container itself